 You might even have time to whip up a batch of copycat Olive Garden breadsticks!

 What Is Zuppa Toscana?

-Zuppa Toscana is a vegetable and bean soup made with kale, zucchini, cannellini beans, potatoes and tomatoes, plus celery, carrots and onion.
-Historically, most people in the Tuscan countryside would have used affordable seasonal vegetables and beans to make their Zuppa Toscana.
-In fact, the leftovers were often used to make ribollita (aka Italian bread soup).
+Zuppa Toscana is a vegetable and bean soup made with kale, zucchini, cannellini beans, potatoes and tomatoes.
+Historically, most people in the Tuscan countryside would have used affordable seasonal vegetables and beans to make Zuppa Toscana.
+Then, the leftovers were often used to make ribollita (aka Italian bread soup).

 How to Make Zuppa Toscana

 This Tuscan-inspired soup comes to us from Michelle Babbie in New York.

 - 1/2 pound ground mild Italian pork sausage

 - 2 teaspoons chicken bouillon granules

 - 1/2 teaspoon garlic powder

 - 1/2 teaspoon pepper